Prit Buttar

 Prit Buttar is a British general practitioner and writer.
 He has written twelve history books on the eastern fronts of World War I and World War II, and two novels.
-Dr. Buttar was Senior Partner at Abingdon Surgery until he moved to Scotland in late 2017.
+Buttar was a Senior Partner at Abingdon Surgery until he moved to Scotland in late 2017.

 Career

 Buttar studied medicine at Oxford University and London University, and served in the British Army as a surgeon and medical officer for five years.
 He later worked in Bristol as a general practitioner (GP).
 Buttar worked as a GP in Abingdon-on-Thames from 2000 to 2017 and served on the GP's Committee of the British Medical Association.
 He is Chairman of the Oxfordshire Local Medical Committee.

 Buttar's first book, Battleground Prussia, was inspired by one of his patients.
-The 83-year-old patient recalled stories about her life as a nurse in East Prussia and escape from the Red Army near the end of World War II.
+The 83-year-old patient recalled stories about her life as a nurse in East Prussia and her escape from the Red Army near the end of World War II.
 Buttar spent 8 years writing the book.
 His second book, Between Giants, is a study of the battles for the Baltics in WWII, and explores the experiences of people from Lithuania, Latvia, and Estonia.

 His third book, Collision of Empires, is a study of the Eastern Front of World War I. It is the first of a four volume series.
 Before writing the book, Buttar spent a year studying archives in Berlin, Vienna, and Freiberg.
 With the help of another historian, the multi-lingual Buttar was able to translate the German archives.
 The second book of the series, Germany Ascendant: The Eastern Front 1915, was released in 2015.

 In 2023, Buttar appeared on the history-centered podcast, Out of the Box with Jonathan Russo.

 Personal life

-Buttar is married to Debbie, an army nurse.
+Buttar is of Indian descent.
+He is married to Debbie, an army nurse.
 They have two children.
-Their daughter studied History at Cambridge University.